-The policyholder investments for UHIL are equivalent for those of UPE as policyholder investments reside in the insurance entities UPE and UBL.
+The policyholder investments for UHIL include those in UPE, AKID, and UBL.
 UHIL does not hold any additional policyholder investments for the benefit of policyholders.

 Investments for the Benefit of Life Assurance Policyholders who bear the Investment Risk

 The investments linked to insurance policies are selected by policyholders, or their appointed advisers or, where applicable, by asset managers selected by the policyholders and appointed for the purpose by UPE.
 The value of assets under management is impacted by new business, asset and currency performance, fee deductions and policies maturing or surrendering each year.